-Located off Interstate 17 on Indian School Road, the taqueira has helped many with late-night munchies get over the hungry hump with an extensive menu that features traditional and modern Mexican options including breakfast plates, tacos, burritos, caldos, combos, fajitas, tortas and quesadillas.
-La Korita Taqueria, which features daily specials, also serves desserts like flan and churros, and has a convenient drive-thru for those not necessarily ready for a prime-time dining appearance.
+Located off Interstate 17 on Indian School Road, the taqueria has helped many with late-night munchies get over the hungry hump with an extensive menu that features traditional and modern Mexican options including breakfast plates, tacos, burritos, caldos, combos, fajitas, tortas, and quesadillas.
+La Korita Taqueria, which features daily specials, also serves desserts like flan and churros and has a convenient drive-thru for those not necessarily ready for a prime-time dining appearance.
 And customers can call the carryout line to help cut some time off their late-night Mexican food run.

 4131 N 27th Ave, Phoenix 85017

 If Denny’s and Village Inn had a baby, Jerry’s would be their food offspring.
 Located minutes from Sky Harbor International Airport, the modern-day greasy spoon born in 1966 serves many hungry travelers who are passing through, but it also hosts local regulars at all hours of the day with a hearty A-to-Z menu.